JosefJ/GMevents/legal/privacy-policy/README.md

 ## Cookies

-pragueblockchainweek.cz does not use cookies to collect information.
+EVENT_URL does not use cookies to collect information.

 ## Links to Other Sites